Story: Jan 22, 2015

 October 6-10, 2014

-Rather than dropping in for one lecture and then leaving town, Vetter will be in residence at CIA for an entire week, from October 6-10, 2014, meeting with students, faculty, college administrators, staff, board members, and community partners.
-In total, he will address or dialogue with 24 different groups, including institution-wide presentations, class visits, dinner with students, a civic forum with elected officials and CIA’s neighborhood and community partners, and several roundtables with faculty and chairs of CIA’s 15 major programs.
+Rather than dropping in for one lecture and then leaving town, Vetter was in residence at CIA for an entire week, from October 6-10, 2014, meeting with students, faculty, college administrators, staff, board members, and community partners.
+In total, he addressed or dialogued with 24 different groups, including institution-wide presentations, class visits, dinners with students, a civic forum with elected officials and CIA’s neighborhood and community partners, and several roundtables with faculty and chairs of CIA’s 15 major programs.

 Vetter's public presentations included:

 Prior to his arrival at Partners, Vetter held a number of executive-level positions at the Inter-American Foundation (IAF), a public corporation dedicated to supporting the self-help efforts of grassroots communities in Latin America and the Caribbean.
 He also served as the President and CEO of Eureka Communities, a non-profit leadership program that provided fellowship support to inner city leaders working to improve the life conditions of children and families living in poverty.

 The Woodrow Wilson Visiting Fellows program, which is administered by the Council of Independent Colleges (CIC) in Washington, DC, brings prominent artists, diplomats, journalists, business leaders, and other professionals to campuses across the United States for a weeklong residential program of classes, seminars, workshops, lectures, and informal discussions.
 For 35 years, the Visiting Fellows have been introducing students and faculty members at liberal arts colleges to a wide range of perspectives on life, society, community, and achievement, creating better understanding and new connections between the academic and nonacademic worlds.
 The Visiting Fellows program is available to all four-year colleges and universities.
 More information is available on CIC’s website at www.cic.edu/visitingfellows.